Linkcircle (expert guide)

 Upload the script to your website:

 Add the script on your webring page as high as you reasonable can in your website.
-Please don't use async
+Please don't use async, defer, or type="module".
+This is critical for its performance.

 Adding members